 Simply put: you need to obtain both informed consent and data consent, but you need to do so separately.
 You cannot use the same form for both.

-It’s also important to understand that not all EDC software is built for MedTech companies.
-Many, including some you may be familiar with, were built for pharmaceutical trials, and there are significant differences between medical device studies and pharma studies.
+It’s also important to understand that not all EDC software or clinical data management software is built for MedTech companies.
+Many platforms were originally built for pharmaceutical trials, and there are significant differences between medical device studies and pharma studies.

-Additionally, clinical data collection in device studies and clinical operations for devices is conducted around the whole life cycle of a device, from early-stage to later-stage for market approval, and post-market surveillance.
+Additionally, clinical data collection in device studies and clinical operations for devices is conducted around the whole life cycle of a device, from early-stage studies to market approval, post-market surveillance, and PMCF.

 At the end of the day, the most effective solution is the one that is built with your specific problem in mind.
-An electronic data capture system like Greenlight Guru Clinical, created specifically for MedTech companies and their unique needs, is what medical device companies should really be using for the most efficient and effective data capture and management.
+An electronic data capture and clinical data management solution like Greenlight Guru Clinical, created specifically for MedTech companies and their unique needs, is what medical device companies should use for more efficient and effective data capture, data management, regulatory compliance, and clinical evidence generation

 Given the complexity and unique nature of medical device clinical trials, many MedTech companies will choose to work with a contract research organization (CRO).
 In fact, in Greenlight Guru’s 2024 State of the MedTech Industry Report, 70% of respondents told us they were going to outsource at least some of their clinical activities to a contract research organization (CRO) or consultant this year.